MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-dnf.md

 > [!NOTE]
 >
-> If the dnf download plugin isn't already installed, you will encounter a `command not found` error when executing the code below.
+> If the dnf download plugin isn't already installed, you will encounter a `command not found` error when executing the following code.
 Use `dnf install 'dnf-command(download)'` to   install the dnf download plugin.

 ```bash
 sudo dnf download azure-cli
 sudo rpm -ivh --nodeps azure-cli-*.rpm
 ```

 As an alternative, you can also install Python 3 using an [additional repo](https://developers.redhat.com/blog/2018/08/13/install-python3-rhel/).
 Use this method, if you have set up `python3` but are still getting the error `python3: command not found`.
-Make sure it has been include it in your path.
+Make sure it has been included it in your path.

 ```bash
 scl enable rh-python36 bash